Now that we’ve determined why people speak, let’s look at what a foreign language is.

 A foreign language is basically the same kind of language as the one which we speak.
 The only difference is that we do not understand any of the words that we hear.
 A true foreign language differs from a language that we simply do not speak in one very elementary way.

-A completely foreign language turns into one which we do not understand sufficiently well if we hear a few words in the flow of sound which we understand.
 We understand those words and can understand the topic – food, travel, sports, shopping, prices, the weather, etc. That is all, however.
 We cannot move beyond the overall topic that is being discussed.
 Don’t fear, though – if you understand the general topic of discussion, then that means that you can identify the language that is being spoken – Spanish, French, Italian, etc. This means that this is not a completely foreign language to you.
 You simply do not understand it sufficiently well.

 The next thing is this: A language will turn from an incomprehensible into an understandable one only when you not only recognise the words that are spoken, but also understand the point to what is being said.